-Times, they are a changin’, but aren’t they always, really?
+Times, they are a changin’, but aren’t they always?
 That’s time’s deal.
-No moment is the same as the last – no arrangement of all the stars galaxies and planets is exactly as it was a moment ago.
+No moment is the same as the last – no arrangement of stars and galaxies and planets stays exactly as it was a moment ago.
 Even in your bedroom, there are so many atoms and molecules floating around (and at such high speeds) that the odds of them being in the same state from one moment to the next are virtually zero.
-The universe is in a perpetual state of change!
+The universe is in a perpetual state of change.

 Our society and our culture are changing.
-Some might look at the political upheaval, the injustice in the streets, and the angry heads ranting on our information boxes and say, ‘Things are worse than ever!’
-But I see things differently.
-Today, we have freedoms our ancestors couldn’t imagine.
-We can travel the world over, associate with humans of all races, backgrounds, and sexual orientations, and access information about almost anything we want, just like Douglas Adams’ characters in Hitchhiker’s Guide to the Galaxy.
+Some might look at the political upheaval, the injustice in the world, and the angry ranting on our information boxes and say, ‘Things are worse than ever!’
+Some things are bad, it’s true.
+But today we also have freedoms our ancestors couldn’t imagine.
+We can travel the world, associate with humans of all races, backgrounds, and sexual orientations, and access information about almost anything we want, just like Douglas Adams’ characters in Hitchhiker’s Guide to the Galaxy.
 We can dress as we like, wear lenses to improve our vision, and color our hair and clothes with hues that would make a caveman’s eyes pop out of his head.

-In addition, the mega-concerts of the 90’s and early 2000’s have given birth to a new generation of festivals.
-Once, we were nostalgic about Woodstock, about the music, revelry, freedom, and expression that happened in this one huge event.
+In addition, the festivals and mega-concerts of the 90’s and early 2000’s have given birth to a new generation of event and cultural experimentation.
+Once, we were nostalgic about Woodstock, about the music, revelry, freedom, and expression that happened at that huge event.
 Now, travelers and music fans can take their pick from a wide variety of experiences.
 Some, like Bonaroo, feature dozens of musical acts; others like Burning Man feature massive sculptures, art installations, and glowing vehicles.

-People are struggling, don’t get me wrong.
-Poverty is still widespread, wages are low, healthcare is a mess, and our scientific progress is under attack.
+This things are privileges, to be sure — there’s no denying that — and people are struggling out there.
+Poverty is still widespread, wages are low, healthcare is a mess, and scientific progress is under attack.
 But younger generations are growing up with new technologies and new ideas about how to live their lives.
 A revolution is quietly afoot, though many of our political and spiritual leaders may not even be aware.

-In these posts, I hope to explore some of these things that are going on – especially the scientific developments.
-My background is physics, so there will be info about particles, stars, and galaxies, as well as mathematical and natural patterns.
+In these posts, I hope to explore some of these things – especially the scientific developments.
+My background is in physics, so there will be lots of rambling about particles, stars, and galaxies, as well as mathematical and natural patterns.
 But I’ll try to write about interesting and ideas and research I see I see in other fields too.

 More to come!